Best Practices for Writing Global-Ready Content for Localization

 Keep in mind that translators might run into problems with regard to gender or the number of the surrounding words.
 Sometimes you are safer to set a condition at the sentence level.

 Context is king when it comes to translation and localization.

 Translators are often given content in a context-free format.
 How will a translator know if the single term “Contact” is a verb for a button or if it is a noun for a label?
-There are several ways for providing context on the content.
+There are several ways for providing context about the content.

 Aside from glossaries and style guides, you can provide context information to translators directly in your source files.
 The more context you give, by writing notes for translators and providing alternate phrasings, the better.

 So, if you work with content in text-based code files (XML, HTML, JSON, etc.), make sure to use code comments to help translators.
 If you handle your translations in a spreadsheet you can easily add a column for context notes.